berk1835/RNA-Seq-Oct2022/README.md

-# Title
+# RNA-seq and differential expression 2022-03

-RNA-seq and differential expression
+The scripts in this project are for calculating differential expression of RNA sequencing.

 ## Install